CiscoDevNet/webex-meetings-python-samples/README.md

 * **Trial site** - The next best thing is to request a [free Webex trial](https://www.webex.com/pricing/free-trial.html) which should provide you admin access and lots of features to try

-* **DevNet Webex Sandbox** - For instant/free access, you can create an end-user account in the [DevNet Webex Sandbox](https://devnetsandbox.cisco.com/RM/Diagram/Index/b0547ab9-20cd-4a2d-a817-5c3b76258c83?diagramType=Topology)
+* **DevNet Webex Sandbox** - For instant/free access, you can create an end-user account in the [DevNet Webex Sandbox](https://devnetsandbox.cisco.com/RM/Diagram/Index/b0547ab9-20cd-4a2d-a817-5c3b76258c83?diagramType=Topology).
+Note, this instance is non-SSO/CI, and uses username/password authentication

 ## Getting started